 Stephanie Stahl: It happens, you know?

-Pam Didner: Um, I understand, I understand the pain point.
+Pam Didner: I understand the pain point.
 So thank you so much, Stephanie, and so happy to have you on the show, and you share a lot of good nuggets and, uh, for people who are interested and are exploring and, um, the virtual events.
 I appreciate it.

 So I have one last question I want to ask you, and this is kind of like a silly question.
-And so, what is your most useless talent that you have that you contribute to this society nothing, literally? (laughs)
+What is your most useless talent that you have that you contribute to this society nothing, literally?

 Stephanie Stahl: Goodness.
 Um, that is such a tough question.
 I’m going to stay, and people may think I will be a little weird.
 So I have a twin sister and-